 Nevertheless, writing these two works persuaded Stein that she had found her vocation.
 Her growing confidence, however, was not evident to visitors at the rue de Fleurus.
 Friends who remember Stein in the first years after her arrival in Paris describe a quiet, reticent woman who sat in the shadow of her loquacious brother.
 Leo, eagerly engaged in art collecting and formulating his own aesthetic theories, claimed the role of family intellectual.
 Unfortunately, he had no admiration for his sister’s writing.

 During World War I, Stein and Toklas left Paris for Mallorca.
 During this period of isolation, Stein wrote short pieces in which she developed further the technique she had used in Tender Buttons, juxtaposing mundane descriptions (of weather conditions and food, for example), bits of conversation, and random reflections.
-Yet these works reflect Stein’s interest not only with artistic experimentation, but with exploring her feelings about Alice Toklas, their relationship, and their future together.
-The Mallorcan pieces include many exclamations of exuberant love, sometimes expressed in private code, as well as feelings of jealousy and insecurity.
+Allusions to Jewish identity show Stein grappling with stereotypes of Jews as geniuses or degenerates.
+The Mallorcan pieces reflect Stein’s interest not only with artistic experimentation, but with exploring her feelings about Alice Toklas, their relationship, and their future together.
+These feelings emerge in exclamations of exuberant love, sometimes expressed in private code, as well as revelations of jealousy and insecurity.
 Although some biographers portray the Mallorcan period as an idyllic honeymoon, a careful reading of Stein’s works suggests that the atmosphere often was tense and even volatile.

 When Stein and Toklas returned to France in 1916, the two women volunteered their services for the American Fund for French Wounded.
 Stein learned to drive, and she and Toklas delivered hospital supplies throughout the south of France.
 The sight of the two atop their Ford truck has been recalled vividly in the memoirs of many of their contemporaries.